 Angela’s Story: Being the Parent of a Child with Vision Impairment

 Angela King is a parent of a child with vision impairment, who lives with her husband and 2 children in Morley, Leeds.
-Angela has always worked in the hairdressing business; she is currently teaching hairdressing for a private training provider in Leeds.
+Angela has always worked in the hairdressing business.
+She is currently teaching hairdressing for a private training provider in Leeds.

 Background

-Angela found out about her son’s sight condition when he was 12 years old; until then, he had 20/20 vision.
+Angela found out about her son’s sight condition when he was 12 years old.
+Until then, he had 20/20 vision.
 He has always been a quiet boy, having had the same circle of friends.
 Then one day, suddenly he didn’t want to go to school anymore.
 Previously, there had been a few days where he said he didn’t want to go to school because of a headache but this seemed different.

 Angela explained: “The first reason that I thought he didn’t want to go to school was because he was being bullied”